coinsdevcode/CompoundCoin/README.md

 ## Create a config file

 Now we’ll set up the config file.
-Note that this is case sensitive.
+Note that this is case sensitive.<br>
 Linux
 ```
 nano ~/.Compound/Compound.conf